Corrective Jaw Surgery

 What Is Jaw Misalignment?

 We may recommend corrective jaw surgery when your upper and lower teeth do not meet comfortably.
-The two most common types of jaw misalignment are underbite, where the lower teeth protrude before the upper teeth, an overbite, where the upper teeth sit in front of the lower teeth.
+The two most common bite problems are underbite, where the lower teeth protrude before the upper teeth, and overbite, where the upper teeth sit in front of the lower teeth.
 The harsher examples can make it difficult to talk, eat, or even breathe.
 Because the joint that connects your upper and lower jaw is so complex, chronic pain can result if it fails to work properly.
 A mismatched bite can also be known as a malocclusion, and the effects can be intensely physical and emotional.

 What Would The Day Of Corrective Jaw Surgery Look Like?

 On the day of your surgery, it is recommended to avoid food or drink for eight hours the procedure, particularly if you are expecting to use general anesthesia.
 The surgery itself typically takes one to three hours.
 It is possible that you will suffer a degree of pain, bleeding, and swelling that the anesthesia will help you to combat.

 Once the procedure is completed, you will usually stay in the hospital for a few days and then proceed to a home recovery time that lasts for about six weeks.
 Oral care can often become a bit more complicated for some time after the treatment, so be sure to follow our doctors’ instructions for your home care needs.